-- 82.-(1) The Electoral Commission may authorise voters to vote in advance of the polling day. - (2) The grounds for a voter to vote in advance are if the voter- - (a) resides in a locality that is remote or the number of voters in a locality is not sufficient for the establishment of a polling station; - (b) is a resident of a nursing home or health care facility; - (c) is a member of the disciplined forces; or - (d) is under pre-trial detention or sentence of imprisonment. - (e) is in any other place approved by the Electoral Commission.
+82.-(1) The Electoral Commission may authorise voters to vote in advance of the polling day.

+(2) The grounds for a voter to vote in advance are if the voter-

+- (a) resides in a locality that is remote or the number of voters in a locality is not sufficient for the establishment of a polling station; - (b) is a resident of a nursing home or health care facility; - (c) is a member of the disciplined forces; or - (d) is under pre-trial detention or sentence of imprisonment. - (e) is in any other place approved by the Electoral Commission.

-- (3) Within 7 days after the close of nominations, the Electoral Commission shall give notice of pre-poll voting in the Gazette and in all national daily newspapers and broadcast on radio and free to air television publish a notice of pre-poll. - (4) The notice of pre-poll voting must contain the venue or venues where pre-poll voting shall take place and the date and hours between which the Supervisor or presiding officer will attend at those venues for the conduct of pre-poll voting. - (5) The Supervisor must ensure that ballot papers are taken to all venues where pre-poll voting will take place. - (6) Every place where pre-poll voting will take place must have its separate voter list, with such details of all the voters assigned to that venue as determined by the Supervisor. - (7) The voter list for each venue where pre-poll voting will take place must be published by the Supervisor and must be made available to the voters at suitable locations to allow voters to be informed of their pre-poll voting venue, and the voter list published or made available under this subsection shall only contain the names of the voters, their voter numbers and their pre-poll voting venue. - (8) Any political party or any candidate may, upon the payment of such fees as approved by the Supervisor, acquire a written copy of the voter lists published under subsection (7). - (9) Every venue where pre-poll voting will take place must be presided by a presiding officer and must have as many election officials as determined by the Supervisor. - (10) Sections 43, 44 and 45 shall apply to all places where pre-poll voting will take place. - (11) Every venue where pre-poll voting will take place must have a record book, which must contain all matters, as prescribed in section 48. - (12) The presiding officer must ensure that all preparations for the opening of the place or places where prepoll voting will take place are undertaken in the same manner as prescribed in section 49. - (13) The procedures for identification of voters, as prescribed in section 51, shall also apply to pre-poll voting.
+(3) Within 7 days after the close of nominations, the Electoral Commission shall publish a notice of pre-poll.

+(4) The notice of pre-poll voting must contain the venue or venues where pre-poll voting shall take place and the date and hours between which the Supervisor or presiding officer will attend at those venues for the conduct of pre-poll voting.

+(5) The Supervisor must ensure that ballot papers are taken to all venues where pre-poll voting will take place.

+(6) Every place where pre-poll voting will take place must have its separate voter list, with such details of all the voters assigned to that venue as determined by the Supervisor.

+(7) The voter list for each venue where pre-poll voting will take place must be published by the Supervisor and must be made available to the voters at suitable locations to allow voters to be informed of their pre-poll voting venue, and the voter list published or made available under this subsection shall only contain the names of the voters, their voter numbers and their pre-poll voting venue.

+(8) Any political party or any candidate may, upon the payment of such fees as approved by the Supervisor, acquire a copy of the voter lists published under subsection (7).

+(9) Every venue where pre-poll voting will take place must be presided by a presiding officer and must have as many election officials as determined by the Supervisor.

+(10) Sections 43, 44 and 45 shall apply to all places where pre-poll voting will take place.

+(11) Every venue where pre-poll voting will take place must have a record book, which must contain all matters, as prescribed in section 48.

+(12) The presiding officer must ensure that all preparations for the opening of the place or places where prepoll voting will take place are undertaken in the same manner as prescribed in section 49.

+(13) The procedures for identification of voters, as prescribed in section 51, shall also apply to pre-poll voting.